url-kaist/Struct-MDC/README.md

 - **Pre-trained weights**
   - We provide our pre-trained network, which is same as the one used in the paper.
+  - Please download the weigths from the below table and put into the 'Struct-MDC_src/pretrained'.
   - There are two files for each dataset: pre-trained weights for
     - **Depth network:** used at training/evaluation time.
     - **Pose network:** used only at training time. (for supervision)
+  -

 - **PLAD**
   - This is our proposed dataset, which has `point & line feature depth` from [UV-SLAM](https://github.com/url-kaist/UV-SLAM).